priyabattula211/salesforce-training/week-1/Day-6/README.md

 ### Explanation

-This trigger runs after a student record is created.
+This trigger runs automatically after a student record is created.

-In real systems, this can:
-- Send welcome emails
-- Notify admins
-- Create related records automatically

 ---